 Start time is flexible – End time = Start time + planned hours

-If you want to use the leave calendar but don’t want to use a clock in – clock out and the flex time account – this time model is for you.
+If you want to use the absence calendar but don’t want to use a clock in – clock out and the flex time account: this time model is for you.
 This time model only allows users to access “My vacation calendar” for vacation and leave.
 Therefore, they cannot track attendance time (no “Clock-in” button) and the “Attendance Monitor” is not active for them.

 Here is what you’ll have left in the menu on the side after you’ll switch to this model:

 Yet, the system need to know your working days in order to calculate the vacation days correctly.
 So, on the vacation tab you can select the work days: